 Students wishing to withdraw must notify the registrar and their department in writing.
-The student also must schedule an exit interview with the Office of Student Financial Services and/or the Harvard International Office as appropriate.
+The student also must schedule an exit interview with the Office of Financial Aid and/or the Harvard International Office as appropriate.

 The CAD, with departmental recommendation, may terminate a student’s degree candidacy under the following conditions:

-- 1) Failure to make satisfactory academic progress (see “Review of Academic Standing” in Appendix B: Disciplinary Procedures).
+- 1) Failure to make satisfactory academic progress (see Appendix B: Disciplinary Procedures).

-- 2) Failure to complete the doctoral program within the five-year limit as a full-time student or within seven years for a part-time student.
+- 2) Failure to complete the Doctor of Science or Doctor of Public Health program within the five-year limit as a full-time student or within seven years for a part-time student.

 - 3) Failure to complete the degree within the appropriate time.
 Please check your admission letter for expected degree date.

-- 4) Failure to submit an acceptable proposal for doctoral dissertation.
+- 4) Failure to submit an acceptable proposal for Doctor of Science or Doctor of Public Health dissertation.

-- 5) Failure to maintain the doctoral timetable.
+- 5) Failure to maintain the Doctor of Science or Doctor of Public Health timetable.

 - 6) Failure of 2 or more core courses.

 The Disciplinary Board may also recommend termination of degree candidacy in matters involving academic discipline (see Appendix B: Disciplinary Procedures).